 Dear Friends and Colleagues,

-The theme of the upcoming webinar is "Basophils and Mast Cells in Health and Disease", Chairs: Didier G Ebo (University of Antwerpen, Belgium) and Bernhard F. Gibbs (University of Oldenburg, Germany)
+The theme of the last webinar is "Basophils and Mast Cells in Health and Disease", Chairs: Didier G Ebo (University of Antwerpen, Belgium) and Bernhard F. Gibbs (University of Oldenburg, Germany)

 You can access freely the recordings and abstracts of past EMBRN webinars at www.embrn.eu/webinars.html

 In the meantime, we would like to host a series of 90-minute webinars, every 2-3 months, with a keynote speaker and presentations from MSc, PhD students and postdoctoral researchers, who will be completing their studies, or other graduate students with very interesting results.
 This will give them a chance to present their results as there are currently no opportunities to present in person at scientific conferences.